-Yascha was born in Germany to Polish parents and has also lived in England, France and Italy.
+Yascha was born and raised in Germany and has lived in England, France and Italy.
 Before coming to Harvard, he studied at Trinity College, Cambridge, the Ecole des Hautes Etudes en Sciences Sociales, and Columbia University.
-While pursuing his PhD, he spent a year at Sciences Po.
-He speaks fluent English, German, French, Italian and Polish, and has some basic Spanish and Latin.
+He speaks fluent English, German, French, Italian, strong Polish, and has some basic Spanish and Latin.

-Next to his scholarly pursuits, Yascha occasionally writes about European and U.S. politics for publications including the New York Times, Die Zeit, and the Wall Street Journal.
-His first book, about contemporary Germany and German-Jewish relations since 1945, will be published in January by Farrar, Straus & Giroux (FSG).
-For more information on his book, op-eds and book reviews, please consult his personal website.
+Next to his scholarly work, Yascha occasionally writes about European and U.S. politics for publications including the New York Times, the Wall Street Journal, Die Zeit and the Frankfurter Allgemeine Zeitung, and appears on radio and television programs including CNN, NPR and the ARD.
+His first book, about the way in which memories of the Third Reich still shape contemporary German culture, domestic politics and foreign policy, was published in January 2014 by Farrar, Straus & Giroux (FSG) and by Kein und Aber in Germany in October 2015.
+For more information on his public writing, please consult his personal website.